-^{}Direct Impact includes student employment, which is part-time, seasonal and often highly variable.
+Direct Impact includes student employment, which is part-time, seasonal and often highly variable.
+Direct Impact is the total University of Maine payroll, including benefits and student payroll.

 The University of Maine is truly an innovation and economic development engine for the state.
 As Maine's Flagship University, UMaine takes its leadership role seriously.
 The tremendous return on investment exemplifies UMaine's commitment to make the wisest use of Maine dollars to uplift not only the state's economy, but Maine's presence and competitiveness on national and international levels.
 It is a high priority and responsibility of the University of Maine to serve Maine in a fiscally healthy and sustainable fashion.
 Great strides have been undertaken through the Blue Sky Project to create and implement an integrated financial model that is respondent and responsible, allowing the University of Maine to continue serving Maine in its fullest capacity as flagship.